MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M02L04Lab: Why did my FCI take a long time to failover?.md

 status vlf_status, parity vlf_parity
 from #loginfo
 ```

-if your SQL Server version is equal of higher then just use this DMF `sys.dm_db_log_info`
+If your SQL Server version is equal to or higher, simply use the DMF `sys.dm_db_log_info`

-So, for `VLF analysis`, run the below query:
+So, To perform the `VLF analysis`, run the below query:

 ```sql
 declare @db_log_info table (database_id int, file_id int, space_used bigint)